Murphy Ranch Hike • Pacific Palisades, Los Angeles, CA

 The day after the Japanese attack on Pearl Harbor, police occupied the compound and arrested as many as 50 men.
 Their dream was shattered.
 The government had been watching them the whole time.
 War on the United States by Nazi Germany meant that the Silver Legion was being shut down.

-In early 2016, the city made the land safer by marking trails and demolishing some of the buildings.
-A few buildings remain, including the "power house", the most notable and instagrammed concrete building that once contained diesel generators.
-That's the building in the pic at the top of this page.
-The pic below is/was the barn.
+In early 2016, the city made the land safer by marking trails and demolishing some of the sketchy buildings.
+A few buildings remain, including the "power house", the most notable and photographed building, that once contained diesel generators.

 Where is Murphy Ranch?

-What's commonly referred to as the Murphy Ranch Trail or the Murphy Ranch Hike is located in the west side of Los Angeles, near Santa Monica/Brentwood, in a Pacific Palisades canyon known as Rustic Canyon.
-Just plug Murphy Ranch into your map app and go!
+What's commonly referred to as the Murphy Ranch Trail or the Murphy Ranch Hike is located in the west side of Los Angeles, near Santa Monica/Brentwood, in a Pacific Palisades canyon named Rustic Canyon.
+Just plug Murphy Ranch into your Google Maps app and go!

 Directions for the Murphy Ranch Trail & Pictures